edisonjude90/slider-counter/README.md

 # slider-counter

-creates (n)(max 10) counters using slider - uses hooks and localstorage to memorize the counter value
+creates n number (max 10) of counters using slider - uses hooks and localstorage to memorize the counter value

 https://kur9i.csb.app/